kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 Reference Implementation
 ++++++++++++++++++++++++

 The reference implementation for the depth-aware motion deblurring algorithm provides a command line interface and a C++ library.
 A OpenCV 3.0 installation is required for this project.
 For further information please read the *README* of this project.
-The source code can be found online: :red:`add github repo`
+The source code can be found online: *github.com/kruegerfr/depth-aware-motion-deblurring*